 - Excision of cyst, fibroadenoma, or other benign breast masses

 How Long Can You Take Special Leave from Work?

 Women who are advised to undergo ovarian cyst aspiration, breast biopsy and other gynecological procedures that require two weeks or less of recuperation period may be entitled to up to two weeks of special leave benefits.
 By contrast, those who have to undergo total abdominal hysterectomy, total mastectomy, and other major procedures may receive two months of special leave benefits.

 After all, these surgeries are no small thing.
 They can take a toll on a woman’s body.
 In fact, the average recovery period for these procedures is between three weeks to two months.
 So, if you had to endure a major gynecological surgery, it is only fitting that your employer gives you the adequate rest you deserve.

-If you’re an employee in the private sector, you qualify for special leave benefits provided that you comply with the following conditions:
+If you’re an employee in the private sector, you qualify for a Magna Carta special leave benefits for women provided that you comply with the following conditions: